illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 1. In the PCE, open the **Access** submenu on the left side of the screen and select **Service Accounts**
 2. Click **Add**.
 Enter a display name and one or more Roles to assign to the key.
 The `TA-Illumio` add-on requires readonly access to policy object endpoints, so the **Global Viewer** role should be sufficient

+> [!NOTE]
-> **NOTE:** To use the [workload quarantine action](#workload-quarantine-action), the API key used for the input must have write permission for workloads.
+> To use the [workload quarantine action](#workload-quarantine-action), the API key used for the input must have write permission for workloads.

 3. Click **Save**.
 Copy or download the API key credentials and store them somewhere secure

+> [!WARNING]
-!> **NOTE:** Service Account API keys have a default lifetime of 90 days - take note of the expiry date for your key and replace it before it expires to avoid disruption.
+> Service Account API keys have a default lifetime of 90 days - take note of the expiry date for your key and replace it before it expires to avoid disruption.

 **Setting up the Illumio modular input**